Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/source/README.md

 	1. To the far right of the `Location` field, I clicked the tiny folder icon.

 	1. Now a native file menu appears.
-I navigated to the location where I wanted to create the actual PyCharm Python code project (I am regretting the long directory names):
+I navigated to the location where I wanted to create the actual PyCharm Python code project:

-		- `LocalDevelopment/AllyAssist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier
+		- `LocalDevelopment/AllyAssist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier`

 	1. I clicked `New Folder`, and entered `source` as the new folder name.